pruthvirajpalkar1234/Omkar-demo/README.md

 # Omkar-demo
+## Author omkar shinde
-This is my first repository
+This is my first Github repo